 Missouri's bobwhite quail numbers peaked in the 1950s and '60s then began a steady decline.
-This is because the patchwork of small farm fields with a broad array of annual crops and forages created ideal conditions for bobwhites: shrub thickets, bare ground, fields with a diversity of grasses, forbs, legumes and crops, and ungrazed woodlots.
+This is because the patchwork of small farm fields with a broad array of annual crops and forages created ideal conditions for bobwhites: shrub thickets, weed patches, bare ground, fields with a diversity of grasses, forbs, legumes and crops, and ungrazed woodlots.

 A single Florida study from the 1930s noted an instance of turkeys destroying quail eggs.
 No biological study since has documented turkeys damaging quail nests or feeding on chicks.
 Turkey researchers have not found a single quail chick or egg fragment while examining thousands of turkey stomachs.
 In addition, scientists monitoring quail chicks fitted with radio transmitters and watching quail nests via remote cameras have yet to catch a turkey in the act.
 Given that literally hundreds of studies of wild turkey food habits and predation on quail have been conducted over the past 80 years, the lack of evidence is remarkable.
-The logical conclusion is that turkey depredation on quail is exceedingly rare, and that turkeys have no direct role in the decline of quail.
+The logical conclusion is that although it may occasionally happen, turkey depredation on quail is exceedingly rare, and that turkeys have no direct role in the decline of quail.

 Turkeys and quail share some habitat needs, such as grass for nesting, weedy areas for feeding and row crops and acorns for winter food.
 However, the trees that turkeys require for roosting can spell trouble for quail.
 Quail need low-growing tangles of brush and briars for protection from predators and the elements.
 Tall trees shade out this beneficial woody cover over time and provide strike points for predatory hawks and owls.